ReDI-School/js-berlin-2021-fall/lesson03.md

 It meant that to run our code and see a result or a response from JavaScript we didn't need to do anything special.
 <!-- .element: class="fragment" -->

-Now that our code is inside a script we have to be explicit about showing stuff in the console.
+Now that our code is inside a script we have to be explicit about showing output in the console.
 <!-- .element: class="fragment" -->

 ---

 ### A note on variables

 We use the `let` keyword only when we want to create (declare) a new variable.
 We use it only once for each variable.

 When we want to change the value contained in a variable we can't use the `let` keyword again.
-We simply need to write the variable name and change its value.
+We need to write the variable name followed by the assignment operator to change its value.

 ```js
 let budget = 10;